 The Mad Fientist has created many useful features not found on the other FI blogs.
 He has a podcast where he interviews other financial independent people, retirement experts, and the author of, “Your Money or Your Life”.
 I like this a lot because it allows me to listen to him while I do other things around the house or while driving.

 He has also created the “FI Lab”, which is a simple web app that allows you to track your progress toward financial independence.
-I had already created my own spreadsheets to do the same thing as this, but his looks much nicer and would’ve saved me the work of creating the spreadsheet if I had known about it before I made mine.
+I had already created my own spreadsheets to do the same thing as this, but his look much nicer and would’ve saved me the work of creating the spreadsheet if I had known about it before I made mine.

-The biggest benefit to the Mad Fientist site to me was his material on taking advantage of tax advantaged accounts.
+The biggest benefit to the Mad Fientist site to me was his material on taking advantage of tax-advantaged accounts.
 I initially assumed the Roth IRA was superior to a traditional IRA and I discounted the benefits of either.
 First, the majority of financial advice says that the Roth IRA is better, but when you do the math, almost all scenarios show that the traditional IRA and 401k are superior.
 The second thing was that I was working so hard trying to pick stocks hoping to outperform the market by a percent or two, but wasn’t even taking full advantage of tax savings that could save me 15-25%.
-This inspired me to start maxing out my 401k and switch my contributions over the a traditional IRA from my Roth IRA.
+This inspired me to start maxing out my 401k and switch my contributions over a traditional IRA from my Roth IRA.

 Early Retirement Now (ERN) has excellent material on the safe withdrawal rates for early retirement.
 I appreciate how intelligent and thorough his articles are.
 I read a lot of finance articles and books and the vast majority recycle the same information over and over again.
 I appreciate how ERN does original studies for topics that are relevant to me.
 The most popular one is his safe withdrawal rate series.